Sightseeing Spots

 Aquaignis Musashino Onsen

-This natural hot spring was opened in June 2021 in Aeon Town Yoshikawa Minami, with the theme of ''taste, pleasure, beauty, and health.
-There are three types of indoor baths, a reclining bath, and an outdoor bath.
-After taking a bath, you can enjoy the food by sushi producer Kanazawa Maimon and the sweets of Le Chocolat de H by chocolatier Hironobu Tsujiguchi in the food court attached to the spa.
+This hot spring was opened at Aeon Town Yoshikawa Minami in June 2021 under the theme ''deliciousness, happiness, beauty, and health."
+There are three types of indoor baths, a reclining bath and an outdoor bath.
+After taking a bath, you can enjoy sushi produced by Kanazawa Maimon and sweets by chocolatier Hironobu Tsujiguchi of Le Chocolat de H in the food court attached to the spa.

 A fermentation theme park run by Pickles Corporation, a tsukemono (Japanese pickles) maker.
 There are select shops for fermented foods, cafes, restaurants, and workshops available.
-You can eat dishes made with rice bran and lactic acid bacteria, buy pickles and fermented foods carefully selected from all over the country.
-You can also experience fermentation directly with any of the workshops to make kimchi, pickled bran, and seasonal dishes.
+You can eat dishes made with koji (rice with added fermentation culture) and lactic acid bacteria, and buy pickles and fermented foods carefully selected from all over the country.
+You can also experience making fermented foods yourself, such as kimchi, nukazuke (rice bran pickles) and seasonal dishes, in one of the many workshops.

 Hanno Riverbank